rems-project/lem/doc/invokation.md

 - `-wl_rename` warning level of automatic renamings

-- `-wl_resort` warning level of resorted record fields and function clauses.
+- `-wl_resort` warning level of re-sorted record fields and function clauses.
 Some backends require the fields of a record to be given in the same order as in the definition of the record type.
-Lem is more relaxed but warns if it needs to resort.
-Similarly some backends require the clauses of mutually recursive function definitions to be grouped together, which might require resorting.
+Lem is more relaxed but warns if it needs to re-sort.
+Similarly, some backends require the clauses of mutually recursive function definitions to be grouped together, which might require resorting.

 - `-wl_unused_vars` warning level of unused variables.
-To turn of this warning of a certain variable change the variable name to start with an underscore.
-So for a variable `_x` for example no warning is issued.
+To turn off this warning of a certain variable, one can change the variable name to start with an underscore.
+For example, for a variable `_x` no warning is issued.

-## Miscellaneous Command-Line-Options
+## Miscellaneous Command-Line Options

+- `-print_env` print the environment signature on stdout.
+This feature gives a very brief overview of the current state and allows for example to get a short list of all the types and functions defined in a certain module.

+- `-add_loc_annots` add location annotations to the output.

+- `-v` print Lem's version

+## Command-line Options for Debugging

 - `-ident` generate the input on stdout.
 This is used for debugging Lem.
 - `-debug` print a backtrace for all errors.
 This is used for debugging Lem.
 In order for it to work, Lem needs to be compiled in debug mode (which is done by default).

-- `-print_env` print the environment signature on stdout.
-This feature gives a very brief overview of the current state and allows for example to get a short list of all the types and functions defined in a certain module.

-- `-add_loc_annots` add location annotations to the output.

-- `-v` print Lem's version

 - `-ident_pat_compile` activates pattern compilation for the identity backend.
 This is used for debugging.